concord-consortium/littlechef-servers/README.md

     -   update the public version (Note: it isn't part of this system yet so this command won't work yet)

             fix node:lab.dev.concord.org

+### Adding a New Cookbook

+There are 2 types of cookbooks supported: cookbooks and site-cookbooks.

+*Cookbooks* are managed by librarian-chef.
+These are pulled from remote source.
+The source can be a github repository, or a chef repository

+You add a new one by modifying the Chefile so librarian-chef knows about the new cookbook.
+Then you run

+    librarian-chef install

+*Site-cookbooks* are local to this repository.
+In littlechef terms this "repository" is called a kitchen.
+Add a folder to the site-cookbooks folder.
+The folder needs the standard Chef cookbook format.

 ### TODO